Mattlk13/wifiexplorerpro-press-kit/README.md

 The app's price is $79.99 for a single license with up to 3 activations.

 ### Notes
 1. WiFi Explorer Pro requires OS X 10.10 or later and a built-in Wi-Fi adapter.
+External Wi-Fi adapters are not supported.
 2. An upgrade path from WiFi Explorer (MAS or non-MAS version) to WiFi Explorer Pro is not available at this moment.